Jpkovas/SteamBacklogPicker/docs/user-guide.md

 ## Getting started

 1. **Install the application** using the MSIX package, Winget, or Squirrel bootstrapper as described in the [README](../README.md).
 2. Launch SteamBacklogPicker from the Start Menu.
-On first launch the app scans your Steam libraries; this may take a few minutes for very large collections.
+On first launch the app scans your Steam and Epic libraries by reading their local cache folders; this may take a few minutes for very large collections.
 3. When prompted, decide whether you want to share anonymous telemetry.
 Telemetry is optional and can be toggled later.

 ## Navigating the interface

-- **Library overview** – Displays the total number of detected titles, filters, and quick actions such as refreshing manifests.
+- **Library overview** – Displays the total number of detected titles across Steam and Epic, filters, and quick actions such as refreshing manifests.
 - **Game card** – Shows the game selected by the backlog engine, including cover art, tags, playtime, and install status.
 - **Filters panel** – Use the checkboxes and sliders to prioritise installed games, exclude multiplayer-only titles, or boost favourites.
 - **Action buttons** –